Category

 What challenges lie ahead for sustainability business?
 What new technologies and solutions exist?
 In this series, members of Dentsu Inc.'sSustainability Consulting Office —a specialized organization supporting corporate and business transformation from a sustainability perspective —visit opinion leaders in this field to hear their insights.

-For the first installment, Yuka Sawai of the Sustainability Consulting Office interviewed Shiki Takeuchi, COO of Inoca Co., Ltd., who aims to create "a society where humans and organisms can coexist for the next 100 years" using the unique technology of environmental transfer.
-This interview will be presented in two parts.
+For the first installment, Yuka Sawai from the Sustainability Consulting Office interviewed Shiki Takeuchi, COO of Inoka Co., Ltd., who aims for "a society where humans and organisms can coexist for the next 100 years" using the unique technology of environmental transfer.
+We present this interview in two parts.

 Environmental Transfer Technology: Preserving Natural Oceans and Recreating Them on Land

 Takeuchi: Inoka was founded in 2019 and is now in its fifth fiscal year.
 It was started by two individuals: Takakura, our current CEO who originally researched AI at the University of Tokyo, and Masuda, who independently studied marine ecosystems and cultivated coral reefs.
-We now have about 30 employees, including interns.
-Our business operates on two pillars: research and development, and educational events.
+We currently have about 30 employees, including interns.
+Our business operates on two main axes: research and development, and educational events.
 Underpinning both is our proprietary environmental transfer technology.

 Shiki Takeuchi, Inoka Inc.